 - Support tickets taking 48+ hours - acceptable for $5/month, unacceptable for $50/month

-The worst performer I tested averaged 3,200 Geekbench points (60% slower than Vultr) while charging 40% more.
-Their "premium SSD storage" delivered 380MB/s sequential reads – slower than a budget SATA drive from 2015.
+The worst outfit I tested averaged 3,200 Geekbench points, 60% slower than Vultr, while charging 40% more.
+Its “premium SSD storage” managed 380MB/s sequential reads, slower than a bargain SATA drive from 2015.

 VPS vs Dedicated vs Cloud: When to Choose What